DaneWeber/presentations/PsychologicalSafety/PsychologicalSafety.md

 </ul>

-In software development, what do we do if we have to do the same thing again?
+In software development, what if we have to do the same thing again?

 <p class="fragment">Copy Paste 📋</p>
 <p class="fragment">⚙ We automate routine work.</p>